Carlo13gen/ToolBox/CRTP-CheatSheet/CheatSheet.md

 Get-ASREPHash -UserName <username> -Verbose
 ```

-To enumerate all the users with Kerberos Preauth disabled using ASREPRoast
+To enumerate all the users with  Preauth disabled using ASREPRoast
 ```
 Invoke-ASREPRoast -Verbose
 ```